 There are only 30 Pages appointed in the Senate each semester and the privilege of making these appointments is based on seniority.
 Not all Senators are able to appoint Pages.
 Due to the limited number of positions and the volume of interested students, appointments to the Page Program are particularly competitive.

 If you wish to apply for the Senate Page program through Gary’s office, you must be a Michigan resident, a high school junior, have a minimum 3.0 grade point average, and be 16 or 17 years of age.

 Michigan applicants will need to complete the online application and submit a cover letter, a listing of extracurricular activities, transcript and three letters of recommendation.

-Due to the COVID-19 pandemic, and out of concern for the health and well-being of students, the Senate Page Board has announced the cancelation of the 2020 Fall Semester Page Program.
+Due to the COVID-19 pandemic, and out of concern for the health and well-being of students, the Senate Page Board has announced the cancelation of the 2021 Summer Semester Page Program.
 The office of Senator Peters looks forward to welcoming a new class of pages as soon as it is safe to do so.

 - Spring Session – The application deadline is October 1

 - Summer Session – The application deadline is February 1